scalacenter/scala-3-migration-guide/docs/macros/migration-tutorial.md

 ## Mixing Macro Definitions

-As it is explained in the [Compatibility Reference](../compatibility.md) page, the Scala 2 compiler can read the signatures of Scala 3 methods, and conversely the Scala 3 compiler can read the signatures of Scala 2 methods.
+As it is explained in the [Compatibility Reference](../compatibility.md) page, the Scala 2.13 compiler can read the signatures of Scala 3.0 methods, and conversely the Scala 3.0 compiler can read the signatures of Scala 2.13 methods.

-A Scala 2 macro implementation cannot be compiled by the Scala 3 compiler.
+A Scala 2 macro implementation cannot be compiled by the Scala 3.0 compiler.
-However, there is nothing preventing the Scala 3 compiler from type checking a Scala 2 macro definition.
+However, there is nothing preventing the Scala 3.0 compiler from type checking a Scala 2 macro definition.

-Suppose a Scala 2 macro is defined in a Scala 3 module and implemented in a Scala 2 module.
+Suppose a Scala 2 macro is defined in a Scala 3.0 module and implemented in a Scala 2.13 module.
-Then the Scala 2 compiler would be able to find that definition in the Scala 3 artifact and execute its implementation in the Scala 2 binaries.
+Then the Scala 2.13 compiler would be able to find that definition in the Scala 3.0 artifact and execute its implementation in the Scala 2.13 binaries.

 This idea sets the ground to the mixing macros technique that we detail further below using the `location` example.
-It is compatible with any build tool that can mix Scala 2 and Scala 3 modules.
+It is compatible with any build tool that can mix Scala 2.13 and Scala 3.0 modules.

-> Mixing macro requires the TASTy reader that will be shipped in Scala 2.13.4

 ### 1 - Creating the Scala 3 module

 Going back to the initial state of our `location` library we have:
 - A `lib` module that contains the Scala 2 definition of the `location` macro
-- A Scala 2 `app` module that calls the `location` macros
+- A Scala 2.13 `app` module that calls the `location` macros

 ```scala
 // build.sbt